flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "id", ":ref:`ref_string`", "", "A workflow-level unique identifier that identifies this node in the workflow. &#39;inputs&#39; and &#39;outputs&#39; are reserved node ids that cannot be used by other nodes."
+   "id", ":ref:`ref_string`", "", "A workflow-level unique identifier that identifies this node in the workflow. 'inputs' and 'outputs' are reserved node ids that cannot be used by other nodes."
    "metadata", ":ref:`ref_flyteidl.core.NodeMetadata`", "", "Extra metadata about the node."
-   "inputs", ":ref:`ref_flyteidl.core.Binding`", "repeated", "Specifies how to bind the underlying interface&#39;s inputs.
+   "inputs", ":ref:`ref_flyteidl.core.Binding`", "repeated", "Specifies how to bind the underlying interface's inputs.
 All required inputs specified in the underlying interface must be fulfilled."
-   "upstream_node_ids", ":ref:`ref_string`", "repeated", "&#43;optional Specifies execution dependency for this node ensuring it will only get scheduled to run after all its upstream nodes have completed.
+   "upstream_node_ids", ":ref:`ref_string`", "repeated", "+optional Specifies execution dependency for this node ensuring it will only get scheduled to run after all its upstream nodes have completed.
 This node will have an implicit dependency on any node that appears in inputs field."
-   "output_aliases", ":ref:`ref_flyteidl.core.Alias`", "repeated", "&#43;optional.
+   "output_aliases", ":ref:`ref_flyteidl.core.Alias`", "repeated", "+optional.
 A node can define aliases for a subset of its outputs.
 This is particularly useful if different nodes need to conform to the same interface (e.g. all branches in a branch node).
-Downstream nodes must refer to this nodes outputs using the alias if one&#39;s specified."
+Downstream nodes must refer to this nodes outputs using the alias if one's specified."
    "task_node", ":ref:`ref_flyteidl.core.TaskNode`", "", "Information about the Task to execute in this node."
    "workflow_node", ":ref:`ref_flyteidl.core.WorkflowNode`", "", "Information about the Workflow to execute in this mode."
    "branch_node", ":ref:`ref_flyteidl.core.BranchNode`", "", "Information about the branch node to evaluate in this node."
    "gate_node", ":ref:`ref_flyteidl.core.GateNode`", "", "Information about the condition to evaluate in this node."
-   "array_node", ":ref:`ref_flyteidl.core.ArrayNode`", "", "Information about the sub-node executions for each value in the list of this nodes inputs values."